Sundsvallskommun/OpenEMap-WebUserInterface/README.md

 ## Development

+Requirements:

+* Node JS >0.10
+* Grunt CLI (install with `npm -g grunt-cli` as admin/root)

+A fresh clone of the repository will require running `npm install` in its root.
+After that you can start devserver on `http://localhost:8000` by running `grunt devserver`.

 Assumed external dependencies:
  * Ext JS 4.2.1 in folder /libs/ext-4.2.1
  * GeoExt 2 in folder /libs/
  * OpenLayers 2.13 in folder /libs/OpenLayers-2.13.1
  * ext-theme-oep in folder /libs/ext-theme-oep - ext theme for Open ePlatform and Open eMap, se repository [SundsvallsKommun/ext-theme-oep](https://github.com/Sundsvallskommun/ext-theme-oep)

+## Building

+Done by running `grunt` in a working development clone.
+Requires Sencha Cmd installed and available on the path.

 ## Versioning